microsoft/FluidFramework/BREAKING.md

 ### ConsensusRegisterCollection prepped to store handles not SharedObjects

 `ConsensusRegisterCollection` can store handles, and will properly serialize/deserialize to/from summary files.
-However, it's recommended that you wait until 0.18 before actually storing handles, to avoid n/n-1 issues while rolling out 0.17.
+Please take care to ensure 0.17 is fully deployed before incorporating any change that writes handles to this data structure to avoid n/n-1 issues.
 Also, note that storing a SharedObject directly is no longer supported, and files with SharedObjects serialized within a ConsensusRegisterCollection will no longer open.
 We don't believe it's ever been used this way so there should be no such files, but please reach out if you see errors.